jorbDehmel/oak/README.md

 `Oak` is most closely related to `C`, but also has strong macro support, modern typing, generics, compile-time syntax modification and integrated package management.
+An interesting consequence of `Oak`'s compile-time modifiable syntax is that **`Oak` can be a high or low level language**, depending on the rules / dialect applied.

 This document outlines the basics of `Oak`, as well as the canonical formatting of `Oak` code.
 Deviation from this